wellnesstelecom/wtdeploy/README.markdown

 Intro
 -----
-wtdeploy is a toolkit on top of fabric to deploy django applications on ubuntu distribution using apache and mysql
+wtdeploy is a toolkit built on top of fabric, that allows you to deploy django applications on ubuntu distribution using apache and mysql

 Quick start
 -----------